Skip to main content

 Description: The state of Texas is defending its law that protects children from unproven drug treatments that risk permanent harm.

-The following quote may be attributed to Alliance Defending Freedom Senior Counsel and Vice President of Appellate Advocacy John Bursch regarding a friend-of-the-court brief ADF filed with the Texas Supreme Court in State of Texas v.
-Loe, in which the state of Texas is defending its law that protects children from unproven drug treatments that risk permanent harm:
+The following quote may be attributed to Alliance Defending Freedom Senior Counsel Natalie Thompson regarding the Texas Supreme Court’s decision Friday in State of Texas v.
+Loe to uphold the state’s law that protects children from unproven drug treatments that risk permanent harm:

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.